tearz52/PicoCTF-write-ups/PicoCTF-2021/Cryptography/interencdec.md

 Engaging in various decoding processes is of utmost importance

 ## **Solution**:
-Opening the downloaded file in Notepad gives us a string
+Opening the downloaded file in Notepad gives us the string below

 ** YidkM0JxZGtwQlRYdHFhR3g2YUhsZmF6TnFlVGwzWVROclh6ZzVNR3N5TXpjNWZRPT0nCg== **